 - Large Ham: Always over the top, with exaggerated actions and lines.

 - Laughably Evil: Their antics are the focus of the Camelot Mario sports games.

 - Mad Bomber: They are usually associated with bombs and explosives.

-- Meaningful Name: Portmanteus of the words "warui" and their rivals names.
-More details below for the respective characters
+- Meaningful Name: Portmanteaus of the words "warui" and their rivals' names.
+More details below for the respective characters.

 - Oddball Doppelganger: While both of them initially started off as Evil Counterparts to Mario and Luigi, they've since changed to be more like this.

 - Purple Is Powerful: Wario wears purple pants, and Waluigi's outfit is mostly purple.

 - Secondary Color Nemesis: Wario may wear yellow, but he also wears Purple overalls and Green Shoes, possibly as a nod to his ''Grey'' area as a character rather than outright villain.
 Waluigi plays this a lot more straight, with purple being the colors of his cap and shirt, orange shoes, and black overalls.

 - Super Strength: They are polar opposites.
 Wario has great strength in his arms and punches, but his stubby legs are pretty weak on their own.
 Waluigi's arms are scrawny and he is usually pretty weak, but his long, lanky legs can deliver nasty kicks.

 - Third-Person Person: Though Waluigi makes the most use of this, Wario is prone to do so sometimes.